 - Connect the issue to tangible challenges folks see and face in everyday life, like rising gas prices and natural disasters.

-- For voters high in patriotism, centering America as a hero that has overcome challenges in the past and can do so again is a winning strategy.
+, centering America as a hero that has overcome challenges in the past and can do so again is a winning strategy.

 Turnkey Creative